 But before you begin, you need to know if you’re a good candidate for dental implants in the first place.
 Find out what makes a good candidate, and learn more about dental implants, in this guide.

 Dental implants consist of a titanium root replacement that is secured into the bone of the jaw.
 The bone grows onto the titanium in a process called osseointegration, which causes the titanium root form to be embedded in bone.
 After osseointegration is complete, a dental prosthesis is placed onto the dental implant.

-What Makes A Good Candidate
+What Makes A Good Dental Implants

 Most people are good candidates for dental implants!
 However, there are certain conditions that may affect the success of the procedure or could cause complications afterward.